JeremyC238/My-Microservice-App/README.md

 # Functionality

-1. can add new users
+1. Can add new users
-2. can add phone to users
+2. Can add phones to users
-3. can edit existing users
+3. Can edit existing users
-4. can delete existing users
+4. Can delete existing users
-5. can verify users phone numbers
+5. Can verify users phone numbers

 # Instructions for Creating Errors